-Kean University and internationally-acclaimed bassist/producer Mike Griot present the inaugural Jazz & Roots Music Festival, a free outdoor music event open to the public on The Lawn at Enlow Hall in Hillside.
+Kean University and internationally-acclaimed bassist/producer Mike Griot present the Jazz & Roots Music Festival, a free outdoor music event open to the public on The Lawn at Enlow Hall in Hillside.

 Voctave, an 11-member a-cappella group, has performed at Disney theme parks, on Broadway and at Carnegie Hall.
 They sing original arrangements of Disney and Broadway hits and have collaborated with the Boston Pops, London Symphony, Marvin Hamlisch and David Foster.